Pareetoshd/Pareetoshd/README.md

 - 🌱 I’m currently learning AWS DEVOPS / Terraform 🏗️ / jenkins / CICD 🛠️ / Docker 🐋
 - 💞️ I’m looking to collaborate on Devops / Cloud ♾️
 - 💬 Ask me about aws 🖥️
+- ⚡ Fun fact: **🎢 Once Pipeline failed myself found on a roller coaster!**
 - 📫 How to reach me dc299129@gmail.com ✉️
 - Connect with me www.linkedin.com/in/pareetoshd

 # A passionate Cloud Engineer ☁︎⋅